-In May 2016, the NSW DNSPs gave undertakings to the AER under section 59A of the NEL that set out how network prices will be determined in 2016/17.
-The undertakings mean that the revenue recovered by the proponents during 2016/17 is likely to be different from the amount they are entitled to recover once the outcomes of the judicial review proceedings are known, and the processes of finalising distribution determinations are completed (if the AER remakes the final determinations).
-The Commission understands that the NSW DNSPs are expected to provide undertakings for 2017/18 network prices.
+undertaking means that the revenue recovered by the proponent during 2016/17 is likely to be different from the amount it is entitled to recover once the outcomes of the judicial review proceedings are known, and the processes of finalising the distribution determination is completed (if the AER remakes the final determination).
+The Commission understands that ActewAGL is expected to provide an undertaking for 2017/18 network prices.